 What does the research say about happiness?
 Great relationships are far more causative of happiness than riches.
-Those who amass fortunes often do so at the expense of their most treasured relationships, and they always live to regret it.
-If you really want to be happy, then put your relationships first.
+Those who amass fortunes often do so at the expense of their most treasured relationships, and live to regret it.
+If you really want to be happy, make your relationships a priority.

 Talk about relationships!
 I spoke with a wise woman on her 100th birthday.
 She had lived an amazing life.
 She spoke of the dire importance of relationships.